Mercedes-Benz EQB

-The Mercedes-Benz EQB (X243) is a seven-seat battery electric mid-size D-segment crossover SUV produced by the German automobile manufacturer Mercedes-Benz from 2021.
+The Mercedes-Benz EQB (X243) is a seven-seat battery electric mid-size D-segment crossover SUV produced by the German automobile manufacturer Mercedes-Benz from 2021 to 2026.

 Overview

 The EQB is part of the EQ family and is based on the Mercedes-Benz GLB.
 The EQB is available in both front-wheel drive and 4MATIC branded dual motor all wheel drive configurations.
 The Mercedes EQB is available in five and seven seat layouts.

 The Mercedes-Benz EQBs for the Chinese market are manufactured at the Beijing Benz plant in China.
 Mercedes Benz-EQBs sold outside of China are manufactured at the Mercedes-Benz Kecskemet plant in Hungary, unlike the non-Chinese market fossil-fuel powered GLBs, which are manufactured at Daimler AG-Nissan joint venture COMPAS plant in Mexico.
 The global EQB was initially intended to be manufactured in the Smartville factory (Hambach, France), but this plan was cancelled following the sale of this plant to Ineos.

 Sales of the Mercedes-Benz EQB began in late 2021 in China and Europe.
-Sales of EQB began in 2022 in other markets outside of China and Europe.
+Sales of the EQB began in 2022 in other markets outside of China and Europe.